-Make sure to work with the local authorities and specialist to minimise the damage to the land, water and air by handling human waste (from your team), construction waste, fuels, chemicals, noise pollution
+Make sure to work with the local authorities and specialists to minimize the damage to the land, water, and air by handling human waste (from your team), construction waste, fuels, chemicals and noise pollution.

-- Disagreements: Finally, and most importantly, be open and honest with each other.
+Disagreements: Finally, and most importantly, be open and honest with each other.
 Dispute Resolution is effective these days, though the need to ‘Win’ usually divides the team.
 Nobody wins.
-Everyone goes home grumpy and feeling like they’ve lost out.
+Everyone goes home grumpy and feels like they have lost out.
 Sit down with your construction team and talk through each aspect of the project before the contract is signed.
-Identify and find solutions to any stumbling blocks, ensuring everyone agrees to the assigned responsibility, your milestones, timeline, budget and payment schedule..
-Your construction team will appreciate this and is likely to be much more helpful when they feels like you are all on the same team.
+Identify and find solutions to any stumbling blocks, ensuring everyone agrees to the assigned responsibility, your milestones, timeline, budget, and payment schedule.
+Your construction team will appreciate this and prone to being much more helpful when they feel like you are all on the same team.

-Hiring an project manager can help mitigate the stress of these challenges.
-This may be an architect, construction engineer, quantity surveyor or someone with the experience in similar builds.
+Hiring a project manager can help mitigate the stress of these challenges.
+It may be an architect, construction engineer, quantity surveyor, or someone with experience in similar builds.
 By hiring a project manager, you will relieve yourself of the more tedious tasks as you focus on the fun stuff.
 And while these challenges may seem daunting, the most important thing to remember is the final product.
-A home is something to take pride, something to show off.
-Overall, the process may be costly and may take longer than you planned, but the feeling when you walk into your new home built just for you is indescribable.
+A home is something to take pride in, something to show off.
+Overall, the process may be costly and take longer than you planned, but the feeling when you walk into your new home built just for you is indescribable.